kubernetes/minikube/site/content/en/docs/Contributing/building.en.md

 Note: On Windows, this will only work in Git Bash or other terminals that support bash commands.

+You can also build platform specific executables like below:
+    1. `make windows` will build the binary for Windows platform
+    2. `make linux` will build the binary for Linux platform
+    3. `make darwin` will build the binary for Darwin/Mac platform

 ## Compiling minikube using Docker

 To cross-compile to/from different operating systems: